cajohnst/cajohnst.github.io/content/poems/i_am_afraid_to_write.md

 Aren't we all competing in the economy of attention?*

 >I fear that my prose will not compare to Proust (*it won't*)\
-or my philosophy to that of Sartre (*it certainly won't!*)\
+or my philosophy to that of Sartre (*it certainly won't*)\
-I fear that I will never play a part in dismantling any system\
+I fear that I will never play a significant part in dismantling any system\
-(Or in reconstructing one)!\
+(or in reconstructing one)\
 I fear that nothing I say will hold relevance\
-As timeless as passages from Thoreau, Baldwin, or Kafka.\
+as passages from Thoreau, Baldwin, or Kafka.\
 I fear that I will never make anything of writing.

 >I worry about conveying ideas simply.\
 I worry about omitting alternate points of view.\
 I worry about organizational and structural points.\
 I worry about stating something that has previously been\
-Stated succinctly by someone else.
+stated succinctly by someone else.

 >I fear conflict.\
 I fear resolution.\